-We are a core team working with a faculty of associates to deliver our programmes of work.
+We are a core team of five, working with an extensive faculty of associates to deliver our programmes of work.
 You can meet each of our core team members below:

 Professor Stuart Eglin

 Stuart leads work on strategic development of R&D for the North West region.
 He oversees the development of research alliances, leadership of the R&D community, facilitation of bids for funding, partnerships and networks, workforce development and knowledge transfer.
 He is currently Co-Chair of the North West People in Research Forum.

 He has also been an External Advisor on evaluation to the NHS Institute for Innovation & Improvement and to Macmillan Cancer Support.
 In addition to this, Stuart also works as an Executive Coach.

 Stuart spent two years working as National Head of Evaluation for the NHS Modernisation Agency.
 Prior to that he worked in the NHS Regional Office for eight years and was Regional Head of R&D for the North West.

 He has worked extensively on patient and public involvement and was Chair of the Strategic Alliances Working Group of INVOLVE for seven years.